Cameron Slater: Matthew Blomfield complaint and defamation case

+On 21 February 2024, Slater and his defunct company Social Media Consultants Ltd were ordered to pay NZ$475,000 in damages to Blomfield.
+Justice David Johnstone found that Slater had facilitated a personal vendetta against Blomfield by using stolen documents to produce defamatory blog posts.

 Dirty Politics controversy

 The book Dirty Politics, written by Nicky Hager and based on correspondence hacked from Cameron Slater's computer, was published in August 2014.
 Two months later, the police raided Hager's house, seizing computers and other equipment looking for information to assist them find out who hacked the emails from Slater's computer.

 The book discussed Slater's close friendship with Judith Collins, a senior Cabinet Minister in the National Party government led by Prime Minister John Key.
 Amongst other discussions of New Zealand politics, Hager wrote that Slater had found a database of Labour Party information on a public Labour Party website, and that with the help of Jason Ede – one of Key's press secretaries – Slater used the information to attack the Labour Party during the 2011 election campaign.
 On 30 August 2014, Collins resigned as a minister in the wake of an email suggesting that she had sought to undermine former Serious Fraud Office (SFO) Chief Executive Adam Feeley in league with Slater.